ccollicutt/swiftacular/README.md

         \/                             \/     \/                \/
 ```

-# OpenStack Swift Havana and Ansible
+# OpenStack Swift and Ansible

 This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible.